Locations:

 A note from Cleveland Clinic

-There’s a lot of reasons for optimism.
-Most kids don’t have too much discomfort once they’re in treatment.
+There are lots of reasons for optimism.
+Most kids don’t have too much discomfort during treatment.
 They might have some limitations, but they’re usually temporary.
-They’ll need to have some type of orthopedic therapy before they’re through.
-But in the end, they’re likely to fully recover.
+Your child will need some type of orthopedic therapy.
+But in the end, most kids have no long-lasting symptoms or issues.

 Medically Reviewed